feniljain/knowledge-base/vim/README.md

 - <Ctrl-W>= -> Make all splits equal
 - ={action} -> auto-ident lines according to action, eg. actions can be i} -> in curly braces
 - :dig -> use special characters
+- Performing calculations in vim: in insert mode type <C+r>= and do the calculation

 ## StatusLine: